poppacalypse/getmakerlog-web/README.md

 # Contributing

 Contributions are welcome.
 A CLA must be signed before any pull request is merged.
-Contribution standards are in the works.
+Contribution standards and tutorials are in the works.

 # License